-Lucy McKenzie (born 1977) is an artist based in Brussels.
+Lucy McKenzie (born 1977) is an artist, and former adult model , based in Brussels.

 Born in Glasgow, Scotland, McKenzie studied for her BA at Duncan of Jordanstone College of Art and Design in Dundee from 1995–1999 and at Karlsruhe Kunstakademie in Germany in 1998.

 McKenzie first came to prominence when she won the EAST award at EASTinternational in 1999 which was selected by Peter Doig and Roy Arden.
 She has since shown work in many exhibitions “The Dictatorship of the Viewer” at the Venice Biennale, Becks Futures 2000 in London, Manchester and Glasgow and “Happy Outsiders” at Zacheta Gallery in Warsaw.
 She has exhibited internationally at galleries and museums including Tate Britain in London, Kunsthalle Basel in Switzerland and the Walker Art Center in Minneapolis.
 She is represented by Cabinet in London and Daniel Buchholz in Cologne.

 In 2013 McKenzie exhibited at Tate Britain in 'Painting Now: Five Contemporary Artists'.

 The Art Institute of Chicago featured McKenzie in 2014 in an exhibition entitled focus: Lucy McKenzie.